JjByteX/plp-admissions/README.md

 - [ ] Allow interviewers to record evaluation notes or assessments per student within the system

 ### Chavez — Applicants
-- [ ] Add a filter option beside the search bar for sorting/refining results
+- [ ] Enhance filter option beside the search bar for sorting/refining results

 ### Bassig — Exam Manager
 - [ ] Remove answer mode in each question as sections already describes it